 Anti Aliasing in Multimedia

-These jaggies are essentially caused by the problem of trying to map a continuous image onto a discrete grid of pixels.
-This continuous-discrete-transformation is known as Scan Conversion is performed by generating image pixels at an integer location that only approximates the true location of the sampled points.
-Pixels so generated at alias locations constitute aliases of the edges of the true object.
-Therefore we can say aliasing occurs as a result of an insufficient sampling rate and approximation error is known as Quantization Error.
+These jaggies essentially caused by the problem of trying to map a continuous image onto a discrete grid of pixels.
+This continuous-discrete-transformation says Scan Conversion.
+It performs by generating image pixels at an integer location that only approximates the true location of the sampled points.
+Pixels are generating at alias locations constitute aliases of the edges of the true object.
+Therefore we can say aliasing occurs as a result of an insufficient sampling rate and approximation error says Quantization Error.

 Anti-Aliasing is a potential problem whenever an analogue signal is a point sampled to convert it into a digital signal.
 It can also occur in audio sampling.
-Thus the screen is treated as having a higher resolution than what actually is.
-A virtual image is calculated at the higher spatial resolution and then mapped (displayed) to the actual frame resolution after combining the results of the subpixels.
+Thus the screen treats to as it has a higher resolution than what is.
+A virtual image calculates at the higher spatial resolution and then maps (displays) to the actual frame resolution after combining the results of the subpixels.
 The intensity value of a pixel is the average of the intensity values of all the sampled sub-pixels within that pixel.

 There are mainly 3 types of methods of Anti-Aliasing.